Harry-Edge/stock-trading-platform/README.md

  - View your portfolio
  - View your transaction history
  - View the current stock price
- - View the current stock price history

-Feature Full testing and Docker environment
+Features full testing and Docker environment set up